 (Hero and Featured Image: Courtesy OnePlus)

 Frequently Asked Questions (FAQs)

-Answer: The OnePlus Nord 3 is expected to release in May 2023 in India, although OnePlus is yet to confirm the launch.
+Answer: The OnePlus Nord 3 is expected to release in May 2023 in some markets, although OnePlus is yet to confirm the launch.

 Answer: The Google Pixel 7a is expected to feature the Tensor G2 chip along with a Titan M2 security chip, a 6.1-inches OLED display with a 90Hz refresh rate, a 64-megapixel + 12-megapixel rear camera setup, Android 13 OS, and up to 74 hours of battery life.